ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 <tr>
  <td><img src="/Logo/user_bob.jpg" width=40%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
- <br>Bob</a> <br /> As a user, I want to have a clear webpage to navigate.
-It should be bright, bold and simple to use.</td>
+ <br>Bob</a> <br /> As a user, I want to see an engaging start page - one that grabs my attention and is easy to understand.</td>
  <td>N/A</td>
- <td>Paper prototype.</td>
+ <td>Start page and add audio to start page.</td>
  <td>This is exactly the kind of start page I was thinking of.
 The bright colours are very engaging and the title is bold and in a clear font.
-I am happy with this paper prototype, I just hope it doesn't have too many more features because then things would get a bit confusing.</td>
+I really like the background - it is really nice to look at.
+I really like the the music as well, but I think I would want the music to stop once I've logged in.</td>
 </tr>
 <tr>
  <td><img src="/Logo/user_sally.jpg" width=45%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
  <br>Sally </a> <br /> As a user, I want to have face to face communication with others during the gameplay, so that I can socialise with others.</td>
  <td>N/A.</td>
- <td>Paper prototype</td>
+ <td>Start page</td>
- <td>I think a multiplayer game is a great idea.
-I also think that having a video feed would work really well, and help me reconnect with family members I haven't see for quite some time.
-I think this idea is great.
-I look forward to seeing the paper prototype.</td>
+ <td>The start page is very nice, but I think I would find the moving title a little bit nauseating if it were to continue during the login and gameplay.</td>
 </tr>
 <tr>
 <td><img src="/Logo/manager_jack.jpg" width=45%>
 <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
-<br>Simon </a> <br /> As a product manger, I believe we should decide on a methodology and stick to it.
-We should create a backlog of items and assign tasks to individual team members.</td>
+<br>Simon </a> <br /> As a product manger, I want to see an engaging UI which is appropriate for the end-users.</td>
 <td>N/A</td>
-<td>Create stakeholder stories</td>
+<td>Start page and backend design</td>
-<td>I think it's a really good step to start communicate with your end-users from the very start of the project development, which you've done through creating user stories.
-I am aware, however, that you haven't built anything yet.
-This is something you need to prioritise, since the whole purpose of sprints is to produce something tangible which your end-users can properly engage with.
-This will ensure that you are always implementing the agile methodology, and it will ensure that the product is on the right track with respect to the wants and needs of the end user.
-It is also good that you have started on the frontend, since you want to build a minimal viable product as soon as you can.</td>
+<td>This start page is really good, well done.
+I think the style and format is appropriate for your end-users, however I would stress that it is really important to gather their feedback to find out what they think.
+One thing you might want to consider is adding simple instructions for the login and entering the games.
+It's important to remember that your end-users will more than likely have a low level of digital literacy, so you want to make your product very easy to use.</td>
 </tr>
 <tr>
  <td><img src="/Logo/user_simon.jpg" width=45%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
- <br>Simon </a> <br /> As a sponsor, I want to have face to face communication with others during the gameplay, so that I can socialise with others.</td>
+ <br>Simon </a> <br /> As a sponsor, I .</td>
  <td>N/A</td>
- <td>Paper prototype and research target population</td>
+ <td></td>
- <td>I like the look of this paper prototype, and I think you are sensible to research the target group as a priority.
-In particular, you should bear in mind that the end-users may have visual, auditory and cognitive impairments.
-This should really guide your approach to designing the interface of the product.</td>
+ <td>I like the start page, and I think you should keep the style consistent throughout.
+There are still no games though.
+Can you try and show us something as soon as possible?
+It would be good to see what they look like, how challenging they are, and easy to navigate and understand.</td>
 </tr>
 </tr>
 </table>